World traveler Clown Tom Bolton

 Blond hair from foreign interbreeding?

 A group of boys by the plantation were playing with a mandolin.
-One occasionally saw coastal people with such blond hair, possibly having some German blood in them.
+One occasionally saw coastal people in Papua New Guineawith such blond hair, possibly having some German blood in them.
 The Germans had colonized this part of New Britain Island and many of the nearby ones as well in the 1880’s but malaria and stress with the locals plagued them and the Aussies finally drove them out during WWI.
+Clothing was optional for the kids but adults in some remote places still didn’t wear more than some string or grass to protect their lower genitals.

 Sightseeing: volcanoes, Japanese war remains